TariJoelAnalyst/TariJoelAnalyst/README.md

-### Hi there 👋
+### Hi 👋

-I'm [Tari Joel], a budding data analyst passionate about turning raw data into actionable insights.
+I'm __Tari Joel__, a budding data analyst passionate about turning raw data into actionable insights.
 Currently honing my skills in the data realm, here's a bit about my journey so far:

 ## 🔍 Skills
 - **SQL:** Querying databases and extracting valuable information.